secretstartups/handbook/blog/release-posts/index.html.md

 No other changes are required.
 Don't edit the `features.yml` file until the feature is removed from the product.
 If you want to bundle multiple deprecations in one MR, for example if it's a group of dependent deprecations that will happen on the same date as "all or none," reach out and first discuss this with the Release Post Manager.

-Per GitLab's [Versioning Policy](https://docs.gitlab.com/ee/policy/maintenance.html#versioning), non-backwards compatible and breaking changes should be delayed until a major release (X.0), and backwards-compatible changes can be introduced in a minor release.
+Per GitLab's [Versioning Policy](https://docs.gitlab.com/ee/policy/maintenance.html#versioning), non-backwards-compatible and breaking changes should be delayed until a major release (X.0), and backwards-compatible changes can be introduced in a minor release.

 Watch the video below to better understand how to create deprecation entries: